-(\): The first position indicates the length (number of digits) of the GS1 Application Identifier.
+(1): The first position indicates the length (number of digits) of the GS1 Application Identifier.
 The following value refers to the format of the data content.
 The following convention is applied:

+- n implied decimal point position

 - N numeric digit

-- X any character in Figure 7.11-1
+- X any character in figure 7.11-1

-- N3 3 numeric digits, fixed length
+- N3 3 numeric digits, predefined length

+- X3 3 characters, fixed length

-- N..3 up to 3 numeric digits
+- N...3 up to 3 numeric digits

-- X..3 up to 3 characters in Figure 7.11-1
+- X..3 up to 3 characters in figure 7.11-1

-(\\): If only year and month are available, DD must be filled with two zeroes.
+(2): If only year and month are available, DD must be filled with two zeroes.

-(\\\): The fourth digit of this GS1 Application Identifier indicates the implied decimal point position.
+(3): The fourth digit of this GS1 Application Identifier indicates the number of decimal places (and in that way the implied decimal point position).

 Example:

-- 3100 Net weight in kg without a decimal point - 3102 Net weight in kg with two decimal points
+- 3100 Net weight in kg without a decimal point - 3102 Net weight in kg with two decimal places